 At any point during the analysis it's possible to filter out both individual features or groups of features that are either deemed to be of low quality, or not of interest for a particular aspect of the analysis.
 This can be done using any of the feature characteristics that are included in the featureNames, featureType, featureClass and/or featureCategory slots of the data object.
-Likewise, the qPCRset object can be turned into smaller subsets, for example if only a particular class of features are to be used, or some samples should be excluded.
+Likewise, the qPCRset object can be turned into smaller subsets, for example if only a particular class of features are to be used, or some samples should be excluded

-Simple subsetting can be done using the standard [,] notation of R, for example:
+Simple subsetting can be done using the standard [,] notation of R, for both rows (genes) and columns (samples).